 (Consuming neem and Jaggery brings a robust health to the body, bestows wealth and removes all evil effects)

-In the evening, a Pundit or scholar is invited to give a summary of New Samvatsara’s Panchangam events.
-This is called “Panchanga Shravana”.
-The details of the forthcoming festivals, eclipse, auspicious dates, muhurtas and predictions in general are read out from the Panchangam by the Pundit.
+In the evening, a Pandit or Purohit (scholar) is invited to give a summary of New Samvatsara’s Panchangam events.
+This is called “Panchanga Shravanam”.
+The details of the forthcoming festivals, eclipse, auspicious dates, muhurtams and predictions in general are read out from the Panchangam by the Pundit.
 Finally, the Panchangam is decorated with flowers and Mangalarathi is offered.
 Thus, the Yugadi is the very first festival that is celebrated and the good of the entire world is prayed.
-Best wishes to everyone in the Vilambi nama Samvatsara.

 ||Sarve janAH sukhinO Bavantu||